dtcenter/METdataio/docs/Users_Guide/load_data.rst

 *METdataio/METdbLoad/test/Examples/example_load_specification.xml* file to a location in your workspace.
 This  file will contain the username and password to the database.

-**Do not put this XML specification file where it can be read by anyone who should not have access to this information.**
+**Do not save this XML specification file where it can be read by anyone who should not have access to this information.**

 .. code-block:: ini

    cp $METDATAIO_HOME/METdbLoad/test/Examples/example_load_specification.xml  path-to-your-dir/load_specification.xml

-$METDATAIO is the path to the location of the cloned or forked METdataio source code.
+- $METDATAIO is the path to the location of the cloned or forked METdataio source code.

-Replace the *path-to-your-dir* with the actual path to where this file is to be saved.
+- Replace the *path-to-your-dir* with the actual path to where this file is to be saved.

 Change directory to the location where the *example_load_specification.xml* file was copied.
 Make the necessary edits to the required elements and delete any optional, unused/irrelevant elements.